derrickoswald/CIMSpark/CIMReader/README.md

 * opts is pairs of named options in a Map[String,String], where values are usually "true" or "false", but for some topology options "ForceTrue", "ForceFalse" or "Unforced".
 CIM reader specific option names and their meaning are:
+  * ch.ninecode.cim.append - on a subsequent read operation, append these CIM file(s) contents to existing RDD in memory
+  * ch.ninecode.cim.apply_changesets - merge difference model elements by applying all ChangeSet
   * ch.ninecode.cim.do_about - merge rdf:about elements into rdf:ID elements with the same mRID
   * ch.ninecode.cim.do_normalize - normalize 1:N relations which are denormalized
   * ch.ninecode.cim.do_deduplication - eliminate duplicates based on CIM mRID